this article is for subscribers only

 Photo from Food And Pleasure

-Cafe Trucha is on one of the corners of Plaza RĂo de Janeiro in Roma Norte.
-A lush, green pocket of the city, this is a great place for lunch if you're craving a sandwich but can't fathom tackling another torta gigante.
+Cafe Trucha is on one of the corners of Plaza Río de Janeiro in Roma Norte.
+A quaint, green pocket of the city, this is a great place for lunch if you're craving a sandwich but can't fathom tackling another torta gigante.
 The foliage-filtered afternoon light, proximity to park, and tastefully curated drinks list make this a prime location for a little aperitivo.
 They're not open late, but for afternoon drinks in the Roma Norta area it's a great shout.
-Good wines by the glass, tasty twists on classic cocktails, and share-centric nibbles that aren't trying to prove anything.
-Viva salami.
+Good wines by the glass, tasty twists on classic cocktails, and nibbles that don't try to break the mould (read: salami).

 Cafe Trucha